pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--march-20-2021.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before January 15, 2021: 100% refund
+* Cancellation before January 1, 2021: 100% refund
-* Cancellation before February 15, 2021: 50% refund
+* Cancellation before February 1, 2021: 50% refund
-* Cancellation after March 1, 2021: no refund
+* Cancellation after Feb 20, 2021: no refund

 Come join me on March 20, 2021 talking travel, life, photography and many other things\!